 Physical problems (Difficulties with sleeping and physical pain)

 Distress can cause difficulties with sleeping and may make physical problems feel worse.
 Physical problems are measured by asking clients about being ‘troubled by aches, pains or other physical problems’ and ‘difficulty getting to sleep or staying asleep’.
-For 195 clients to February 2019 who scored three or more at the start of counselling out of a maximum eight for ‘physical problems’ average changes are shown below after an average of seven sessions:
+For 200 clients to April 2019 who scored three or more at the start of counselling out of a maximum eight for ‘physical problems’ average changes are shown below after an average of six sessions:

 Difficulties with getting things done